-In accordance with the Industrial Relations Act 2016, employees, other than casual employees, who are victims of domestic violence and need time off work for medical and legal assistance, court appearances, counselling, relocation or to make other safety arrangements may access up to 10 days of domestic and family violence leave on full pay in any given twelve (12) month period.
+In accordance with the Industrial Relations Act 2016, employees who are victims of domestic violence and need time off work for medical and legal assistance, court appearances, counselling, relocation or to make other safety arrangements may access up to 10 days of domestic and family violence leave on full pay in any given twelve (12) month period.

 Employees may request an additional ten (10) days of paid domestic and family violence leave within any given twelve (12) month period.
-An application for an additional ten (10) days is subject to approval of and at the sole discretion of the CEO.